Obsidian-OS/overlays/README.md

 ## Configuration

 The library's overlay configuration is loaded from `/etc/obsidianos-overlays.conf`.
 This file should list overlay paths, with one path per line.
-Lines beginning with `#` are treated as comments, and empty lines are ignored.
+Anything after `#` is treated as a comment, and empty lines are ignored and if the file doesn't exist it will assume "no overlays".

 Example `/etc/obsidianos-overlays.conf`:

 ```
-/path/to/overlay1
+/path/to/overlay1 # my overlay
 /path/to/another/overlay
 # This is a comment
 ```